-In 2020 Russia was the country reporting the highest amount of deposited material originating from the sea, and remains the country reporting the highest amount of deposited material with sea origin since 2014.
-Russia, Poland and Lithuania are the main contributors to the deposition of the material originating from rivers and harbors in 2020.
+In 2021 the highest amount of deposited material originating from the sea was in Germany.
+This differs from the earlier years, as the highest amount that originates from the sea has been deposited by Russia for the years 2014-2020.
+Poland, Lithuania and Latvia are the main contributors to the deposition of the material originating from rivers and harbors in 2021.

 Figure 12.
-Amount of material originating from sea by country for the period 2013-2020.
+Amount of material originating from sea by country for the period 2013-2021.

 Figure 13.
-Amount of material originating from harbour/river environments by country for the period 2013-2020.
+Amount of material originating from harbour/river environments by country for the period 2013-2021.